 The role of your Will and Estate Planning lawyer is to ensure that when creating your Will you understand the executors you nominate are capable and willing to manage your estate.

 You may have more than one executor to manage your estate, but they must be trustworthy and capable of completing the instructions outlined in your Will.

 If you have been named as Executor in the Will of a deceased spouse, parent or other loved one, we can help you through what can be a traumatic time for you and your family.

-There are a number of Executor duties that should be fulfilled including:
+There are a number of Executorial duties including:

-To complete these tasks a grant of Probate of the Will (a proving of the terms of that document) may have to be applied for from the Supreme Court.
-The formal requirements for the grant include publication of intent, the preparation of a complete list of assets and liabilities of the deceased and the filing of certain documents at Court, online.
+To complete these tasks a grant of Probate of the Will (a proving of the terms of the Will) may have to be applied for from the Supreme Court.
+The formal requirements for the Probate include publication of intent, the preparation of a complete list of assets and liabilities and the filing of certain prescribed documents at Court, online.
 Paper transactions are no longer being performed.

-If there is no Will the deceased in that situation is said to have died intestate and certain rules apply.
+If there is no Will the deceased is said to have died intestate and certain rules apply.
 A Grant of Letters of administration may be required.
-Additional certificates of identity and other matters to establish the entitlements of individual family members are required to be filed.
+Additional certificates of identity and other matters to establish the entitlements of family members are required to be filed.

 For further advice on being an Executor, or advice on what to do when there is no Will, please call Calvin Nelson & Co.